Page loading ... Please wait.

 Berry Tart

-Pate Brisee: In a food processor, place the flour, salt, and sugar and process until combined.
-Add the butter and process until the mixture resembles coarse meal (about 15 seconds).
 Pour 1/4 cup (60 ml) water in a slow, steady stream, through the feed tube until the dough just holds together when pinched.
 If necessary, add more water.
 Do not process more than 30 seconds.

 Turn the dough onto your work surface and gather into a ball.
 Divide the dough in half, flattening each half into a disk, cover with plastic wrap, and refrigerate for about one hour before using.
 This will chill the butter and relax the gluten in the flour.

 After the dough has chilled sufficiently, remove one portion of the dough from the fridge and place it on a lightly floured surface.
 Roll the pastry into a 12 inch (30 cm) circle.
 (To prevent the pastry from sticking to the counter and to ensure uniform thickness, keep lifting up and turning the pastry a quarter turn as you roll (always roll from the center of the pastry outwards).)
 Fold the dough in half and gently transfer to a 9 inch (23 cm) pie pan.
 Brush off any excess flour and trim any overhanging pastry to an edge of 1/2 inch (1.5 cm).
-Refrigerate the pastry, covered with plastic wrap, while you make the filling.
+Cover with plastic wrap and place in the refrigerator.
+Remove the second round of pastry and roll it into a 13 inch (30 cm) circle.
+Using a 2 inch (5 cm) star cookie cutter, cut the pastry into about 20 stars.
+Place on a parchment paper-lined baking sheet, cover with plastic wrap, and place in the refrigerator while you make the filling.

 Blackberry Filling: Place the blackberries in a large bowl and toss with the lemon juice.
 In a small bowl mix together the cornstarch, sugar, and ground cinnamon.
 Gently mix the sugar mixture into the blackberries.
 Remove the chilled pie crust from the fridge.
 Pour the fruit mixture into the prepared pie shell.
 Dot with the tablespoon of butter.